In India's well-being lies world prosperity: PM Modi at UP investors' summit | Politics

 - India

-Prime Minister Narendra Modi said the guarantee to world’s prosperity lies with India, as he pitched Uttar Pradesh as a major destination for foreign investment.
+Prime Minister Narendra Modi on Friday said the guarantee to world prosperity lies with India, as he urged investors to bet on the country and on Uttar Pradesh.

-Inaugurating the mega event, the prime minister said India now is driven by an aspirational society.

-''Today, the aspirations of the society of India are giving a push to the governments.
-And, these aspirations are also bringing speed to developmental work.
-Today, India is carrying out reforms not out of compulsion, but out of conviction.''
+“India today is truly on the path of pace and scale.
+We have fulfilled the basic needs of a large section – and that is why it is thinking of the next level, thinking of the future,” he said.

+This, he added, is the biggest reason for having confidence in India.

 Modi said Uttar Pradesh was once known as a “BIMARU” state, referring to an acronym for Bihar, Madhya Pradesh, Rajasthan and Uttar Pradesh.
-“Bimaru” also means sick in Hindi.
+“Bimaru” also means “sick” in Hindi.

 But the state now inspires hope. ''If India is a bright spot for the world, then it is UP, which is driving the growth of India,” he said.

-''Within five or six years, UP has established a new identity for itself,” he said indirectly referring to this period under a BJP government in the state.
+''Within five or six years, UP has established a new identity for itself,” he said indirectly referring to the period under a BJP government in the state.

 ''Now, UP is being identified by good governance.
 Now, UP is being identified by better law and order, peace and stability.
 Now, wealth creators here will get new opportunities,'' Modi said.